geocolon/marksanghoonkim.github.io/_posts/2016-01-23-start-your-blog-in-ten-minutes.md

 <h4>Step 5: Add, commit, push to repo</h4>

 You're almost finished!
 Hopefully you are familiar with using git.
-What you will do now is move the files to your cloned github repo.
+What you will do now is move the files to your cloned github repo folder.
 Then add, commit, and push the changes to git.

 ![Push to Repo](images/create-blog/05-push-to-repo.png "Push to Repo")